It's the jewel in ITV's daytime programming crown and has been hooking viewers since 1988 – but who has presented This Morning?

 Madeley and Finnigan's departure saw a less-than-smooth handover to the new presenters – they were originally replaced by Coleen Nolan and Twiggy, but poor ratings led to Twiggy being swiftly axed and Nolan staying on until the end of 2001 with Friday presenter John Leslie, before being replaced by Leslie's Friday co-host Fern Britton.

 However, in 2002 Leslie was dropped when he was alleged to have raped Ulrika Jonsson when she was a teenager, and was replaced by Phillip Schofield.
+Leslie was mistakenly identified by Matthew Wright at the time, Leslie was never charged and Wright later apologised for naming him in error.

 For a good few years, things settled in nicely for the This Morning hosts who became known for their good friendship and shared sense of humour.